 Because what Peaks and Pints really did was create a cool tavern, damn near the perfect tavern, with a razor’s-edge menu that walks the line between too much and just enough without ever seriously overstepping; a crowd that most owners would kill for — a collaboration of local nuts, college students, Tacoma runners, moneyed neighbors, bearded beer geeks, fixed-gear cyclists, Saturday market shoppers and tourists.
 Peaks and Pints took a cue from the boutique taprooms of Portland, Asheville and San Francisco that cater to the walkability and bikeability of an active neighborhood district.

 Our philosophy focuses on contributing to our community’s betterment in any way that we can.
-Whether you want to stop in after work and unwind, meet up with friends to solve pothole problems, spend an evening learning brewing secrets from a knowledgeable brewmaster, listen to music paired with specific beer, or chat about Green Tacoma Partnership, our goal is to make this neighborhood a better place to live.
+Whether you want to stop in after work and unwind, meet up with friends to solve pothole problems, spend an evening learning brewing secrets from a knowledgeable brewmaster, listen to music paired with specific beer, or chat about Tacoma Tree Foundation, our goal is to make this neighborhood a better place to live.

+That’s about Peaks and Pints at Basecamp Proctor in Tacoma.
 Feel the love, Tacoma.
 Here we go.